vexx32/chocolatey.org/chocolatey/Website/Views/Blog/AnnouncingDeployments.md

 * Multiple Step Targets - Able to work with multiple steps across possibly different computer endpoints at each step
 * Low Maintenance - should not require heavy architecture and should be easy to maintain
 * Scalable - Able to easily scale when necessary
-* Manages All Software
+* Capable of Managing All Software - Not all software comes w/installers, but all software can have security findings.

-There are numerous existing solutions out there that for one reason or another have fallen short of expectations:
+There are existing solutions out there that for one reason or another have fallen short of expectations:

 * Some require specialized training
 * Some are overkill for organizational needs
 * Simpler solutions don't fully support more advanced scenarios when they are needed
 * Even when those solutions are implemented correctly, they still cannot manage all Windows software without Chocolatey

 To draw on the last point a bit more, almost every endpoint management solution out there only reports software inventory based on what is listed in Programs and Features.
 We've found that software listed in Programs and Features only accounts for about 50-80% of the software that is being managed on Windows machines.
 With Chocolatey, you can manage 100% of the software you need to deploy.
+Security conscious organizations need to be able to report on and manage 100% of things that can have security findings.

 ### What is Central Management Deployments?
 We are excited to add Deployments to Chocolatey Central Management (CCM).
 This will enable teams to securely manage endpoints w/PowerShell scripts and states of Chocolatey packages directly.
 The CCM web interface helps with easy set-up, management, and reporting on deployments to endpoints.
 This will be part of the Chocolatey for Business (C4B) offering and current customers will be able to take advantage of it when released.

 We still recommend organizations use configuration management (Puppet, Ansible, Chef, etc) as these solutions offer the ability to correct configuration drift on a set of machines, ensuring a particular state.
 Central Management (including Deployments) provides a fantastic set of features to complement configuration management.

-Using CCM Deployments IT teams will be able to easily orchestrate complex scenarios in a fraction of the time than using traditional approaches.
-For example being able to target different systems with different steps, allowing advanced orchestration such as taking a web site offline, upgrading the database, followed by the website, then bringing the website back online.
+CCM Deployments provides IT teams the ability to easily orchestrate simple or complex scenarios in a fraction of the time than using traditional approaches.

-With our initial release of Deployments, you will find the following functionality:
+With the initial release of CCM Deployments, you will find the following functionality:

 * Create target groups to deploy to
 * Create a deployment with one or more steps